How to visit Angkor Wat in 2 days

 I know, I know.
 I’m supposed to say Angkor Wat, but… I can’t.

 Angkor Wat is tremendous.
 Extraordinary even.
 And it’s not to be missed.
-But the truth is that while Angkor Wat was breathtaking, huge and crowded, I was simply just more impressed with Ta Prohm.
-It had that Indiana Jones vibe going on; buried in the jungle and all.
-Also, I’m really fascinated by trees growing into temples.
-Aren’t you?
+But the truth is that while Angkor Wat was breathtaking, huge, and crowded, I was just more impressed with Ta Prohm.

-Inside the walls of Angkor Thom you’ll also find Baphuon temple, which is a temple mountain built as a state temple dedicated to the Hindu god Shiva.
+Inside the walls of Angkor Thom, you’ll also find Baphuon temple, which is a temple mountain built as a state temple dedicated to the Hindu god Shiva.

 Note the unique animal carvings at the walkway entrance and the impressively large reclining Buddha on the west side.